openrewrite/rewrite-recipe-markdown-generator/README.md

 * The snapshot descriptors are not updated when a full release is run.
 You should make sure to run the snapshot code when you do a full release so that it can be kept up-to-date.
 * When doing snapshot releases, you generally don't want to copy over all of the files to the rewrite-docs (as it will show snapshot versions instead of full versions).
 Rather, please only copy over the exact files you need.
-* When copying over the files from the previous step, make sure you update the `SUMMARY.md`.
-If you don't, those new files won't appear.

 ### Diff log